Eternal gray or dye discussion

 Some of the gray hair discussion sounds like those women who decide to color their hair are not accepting their aging and/or have problems with their age.
 Some of the discussion sounds like those who go gray are to lazy to color their hair.
 It gets even worse when it comes to men.
 These arguments are the extreme positions of the gray hair discussion with a lot of middle ground missing in between and that teenage girl proved it.
 Gray hair is a choice – not a default!
 Tweet this.

-- First of all, hair is the accessory that you wear every day.
-It is the one that is always with you sort of your business card.
-It is telling more about you are and how you want to be seen by others.
+- Hair is the accessory that you wear every day.
+It is the one that is always with you, sort of your business card.
+It is telling more about who you are and how you want to be seen by others.
 Imaging a Bond movie where the female M would have long beach-wavy blonde or long curly red hair.
 Or the bombshell Marilyn Monroe in Some Like it Hot with a gray pixie.
-Doesn’t work, right?
+Doesn’t feel right, right?
 It would be the wrong accessory.

 - Gray hair is as much work if not even more than any natural hair color and as much work as every changed hair color.
 When the first gray hair occurs, it will look interesting.
 However, when the gray is not in restricted areas like strategically placed on purpose, but all over the place the gray blends in to a washed out color.
 Pepper and Salt can be nice when taken care off, but is a choice and not default either.
 If one keeps gray or pepper and salt just as it is, one looks quickly unkempt, old fashioned, may be even lazy.
 Everything, but professional and serious.
 Hard water and/or the sun turn the color to yellowish.
 When your groundwater has a reddish color your hair will look brassy.
 This even happens to light natural blondes.
 To keep gray or pepper ans salt brilliant and head turning, products are needed that keep the gray silver.
 Keeping the silver silver is as much work as keeping the hair colored when your base color is gray or any other color.
 In other words, any hair color, but the natural color is a decision when it is supposed to look great.
 In other words, a choice.